Running effective meetings

-In large organizations, up to 75% of a manager’s time can be spent in, or preparing for, meetings.
-(Small organizations get by with far less – only 10% of your time if you work in an organization of 10 people or less).
+In large organisations, up to 75% of a manager’s time can be spent in, or preparing for, meetings.
+(Small organisations get by with far less – only 10% of your time if you work in an organisation of 10 people or less).

 And time is money.
 You can get an approximate cost of your meeting by adding up the annual salaries of the attendees and dividing that number by 1000.
 That gives you the approximate cost per hour of your meeting1.

 Research also finds that, on average, people rate one in three of the meetings they go to as ‘poor’2, and this has a significant impact on their overall level of job satisfaction.

 So, meetings can be an expensive waste of people’s time.
 But they also have the potential to lead to better decision-making and to help people feel more engaged at work.
 Google, for example, locate team members right next to each other so they can communicate easily and reduce the need for formal meetings.

 What does the evidence tell us about how we can reduce the cost of meetings and make sure this time and money is well spent?